Congressional Republicans nix Democratic bid for broader coronavirus relief

 The new coronavirus, which causes the COVID-19 respiratory disease, has killed more than 19,600 Americans, closed schools, businesses and most public activities and thrown more than 15 million people out of work.

 Senate Republicans on Thursday failed to ram through a $250 billion increase in loans for small businesses suffering due to the outbreak.
-Democrats support the $250 billion in new funding but want to set aside some of the lending for community and minority-owned banks.
+Democrats support the $250 billion in new funding but want to set aside some of the lending for community- and minority-owned banks.

+Schumer and Pelosi are also pressing for another funding stream of more than $250 billion that would aid hospitals and state and local governments, along with expanded food aid for the poor.

 The $250 billion in small-business loans would be in addition to $349 billion already allocated by Congress in a $2.3 trillion relief measure passed last month following another partisan standoff.

-In addition to the small business funding, Schumer and Pelosi are pressing for another funding stream of more than $250 billion that would aid hospitals, state and local governments, along with expanded food aid for the poor.

-Some Congressional Republicans are against the second batch of funding, calling it premature.
+Some congressional Republicans are against the second batch of funding, calling it premature.

-Maryland Governor Larry Hogan, the Republican chairman of the National Governors Association, and vice-chair Governor Andrew Cuomo of New York, a Democrat, on Saturday urged the federal government to provide immediate fiscal relief for states.
+Maryland Governor Larry Hogan, the Republican chairman of the National Governors Association, and vice chair Governor Andrew Cuomo of New York, a Democrat, on Saturday urged the federal government to provide immediate fiscal relief for states.

 “The federal stimulus bill is going to be key,” Cuomo told a news conference.
 “That legislation, in my opinion, has to be better than the past legislation — has to be less political, less pork barrel and more targeted to the actual purpose” of helping places most directly affected by the coronavirus.